 What does the Purity Law say for beer?

 Hops, malt, yeast and water.
 Only these four ingredients are allowed in the beer.
 However, the purity law does not regulate how the hops were grown and whether fertilizers and pesticides were used.
-Lots of people who value a low-pollutant as well as ecological Nutrition therefore want to buy organic beer.
+Lots of people who value a low-pollutant as well as ecological nutrition therefore want to buy organic beer.
 But what exactly is that anyway?

 The difference between organic beer and normal beer

-Marks and seals for organic beer
+Labels and seals for organic beers

 - Use of raw materials from ecological and pesticide-free cultivation